akfite/ReferenceFrame3d/README.md

 ### 5. Practical example (Navigation/Tracking)

-In [demo_03_ReferenceFrame3d](./test/demo_03_ReferenceFrame3d.m) we set up a common collection of frames used for navigation and tracking:
+In [demo_03_ReferenceFrame3d](./test/demo_03_ReferenceFrame3d.m) we set up a collection of frames commonly used for navigation and tracking:

 * Axis (**ENU**) frame: we want our data to be displayed in the axis in East-North-Up (ENU) coordinates using a fixed reference point
 * **ECEF** frame: fixed at the center of the Earth and rotates with the Earth